Dr Zoe Allen

 Zoe graduated as a Bachelor of Dental Surgery with Honours at Newcastle University in 2000 and became a Member of the Royal College of Surgeons of Edinburgh by examination in 2002.
-She has a particular interest in public health and gained her Masters’ degree in Public Health with Distinction from the University of the West of England in 2009.
+She gained her Masters’ degree in Public Health with Distinction from the University of the West of England in 2009.
 Zoe is a Fellow of the Higher Education Academy, having completed her Postgraduate Certificate in Clinical Education with Distinction in 2012.

-From 2011 to 2017, Zoe was an NIHR Academic Clinical Fellow in Primary Dental Care at Peninsula Dental School.
-During this time, she contributed to clinical and academic teaching and assessment for undergraduate and postgraduate students.
-In addition, Zoe developed and completed a systematic review and interview study exploring dentists' perceptions of their professional roles within Primary Dental Care.
-She will submit her PhD thesis in the summer of 2017.
+From 2011 to 2017, Zoe was an NIHR Academic Clinical Fellow in Primary Dental Care at Peninsula Dental School, contributing to clinical and academic teaching and assessment for undergraduate and postgraduate students.
+Zoe achieved her Fellowship of the Faculty of General Dental Practitioners of the Royal College of Surgeons of England in June 2017.
+In 2018, Zoe was awarded a PhD for her thesis exploring dentists' perceptions of their professional roles regarding referrals within Primary Dental Care in England.

 Previously, as an Honorary Clinical Lecturer with Peninsula Dental School since 2011, Zoe facilitated clinical and academic aspects of undergraduate dental education.
 This included critical appraisal of evidence, simulated clinical skills training, clinical supervision of patient care and a community engagement project working with adults with learning disabilities.
 She co-developed and delivered online course materials on Managing Difficult Consultations for Plymouth University’s MBA in Healthcare.